tibor-mirnic/goto-angular/src/app/modules/feature-module/components/README.md

 ## Components

-Contains all components that belogn to a module.
+Contains all components that belong to a module.

 #### Prefix